Escrow Fees Explained And What To Look For

 For a purchase price of $450,000 an average escrow fee for the seller would be $1,050

 The buyer side of the escrow would also be charged a similar fee.
 There are some key things to keep in mind when shopping services.
 There are additional fees that get added on to the above.
 Typical add on can include wire fees, courier, overnight, and miscellaneous storage fees.

-As a shopper I am either looking for value or I will default to lowest cost.
+As a shopper, I am either looking for value or I will default to the lowest cost.
 The fees above were provided and actually turned out to be very similar.